nais/azurerator/README.md

 correctly reference the intended application
 - The operator will attempt to register these in a "best effort" manner.
 - Any legitimate errors will be retried, however applications that do not exist will be skipped and not registered as a pre-authorized application.
-- It is thus the user's responsibility to ensure that applications defined in the list of pre-authorized applications list are (eventually) consistent.
+- It is thus the user's responsibility to ensure that applications defined in the list of pre-authorized applications are (eventually) consistent.

 The operator will register and grant admin consent for the **OAuth2 permission scopes** defined previously for all pre-authorized applications registered to the application.

-Each pre-authorized application will also be assigned the _AppRole_ described earlier.
+Each pre-authorized application will also be assigned the **AppRole** described earlier.

 #### 4.1.4 Service Principal